 by Tracy Johnson

-Most likely, you know how radio ratings work.
-Cynical response: Not very well.
-And that’s true.
-It’s frustrating, maddening and quite unreliable.
-It’s a game, and playing the Ratings Game requires both art and science.
+Most radio programmers know (mostly) how radio ratings work.
+The cynical response: Not very well.
+The Ratings Game is frustrating, maddening, and unreliable.
 But let’s simplify how to win the game.
-There are only 3 ways to increase radio ratings.
+There are 3 ways to increase radio ratings.

 The components that make up the ratings system are the same whether a market is measured by PPM or Diary methodology.
 The ratings Math is explained in detail here, but the short version is that two elements drive ratings growth.